wkeilsohn/War_of_the_Tulips/README.md

 - Scriptina Font by Apostrophic Labs: https://www.1001fonts.com/scriptina-font.html

 *Works not listed above were most likely created by me.
 Please feel free to contact me with any questions.*

+## License

+For code created by me a general MIT license is applicable.
+For material created by other artists/creators, please see their relative liscenses' and details.